To main content To navigation

 Day 4:

-Theorization and middle range theories – using case comparisons
+Theorisation and middle range theories – using case comparisons

 Day 5:

-Theorization and generalization – using cross-case comparisons.
+Theorisation and generalisation – using cross-case comparisons.

 Class materials